Deaths

 In March 2012, the U.S. Food and Drug Administration (FDA) was notified of the first recorded Australian medical abortion death reportedly associated with Group A Streptococcal Sepsis (GAS) post-medical-abortion.
 (17)

-2011 MEDICAL ABORTION DEATH IN EUROPE – SEPSIS
+2011 FIRST MEDICAL ABORTION DEATH IN EUROPE FROM CLOSTRIDIUM SORDELLII

 Adolescent Dies in Europe from Clostridium Sordelli Fatal Toxic Shock after Medical Abortion